-Last Updated on 1/1/2020

-Please add me to your email chain (If there is one): firstname.lastname@example.org
+Please add me to your email chain: email@example.com

 Please do not contact me for other schools' speech doc.
 Contact them directly.
 I have been contacted multiple times by different people asking me to share other team's speech doc.
-Why not contact them directly?
+Why don't you contact them directly?